shammelburg/CoreIdentity/README.md

 # Getting Started
 To get started locate the `appsettings.Development.json` and supply your connectionString.

-That's it.
+To activate emails in the API you can also enter SendGrid (free account through Azure Portal) account credentials.

-To activate emails in the API you can also enter SendGrid account credentials.
+Now run the API, register, confirm your email, login and receive JWT, add JWT to Authorize Header for every request after.